Samsung/tizen-docs/docs/application/dotnet/guides/messaging/email.md

 To enable your application to use the email functionality:

-1. To use the [Tizen.Messaging.Email](https://samsung.github.io/TizenFX/latest/api/Tizen.Messaging.Email.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the [Tizen.Messaging.Email](/application/dotnet/api/TizenFX/latest/api/Tizen.Messaging.Email.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/email</privilege>
     </privileges>